JVedant/Predicting-number-of-Shares/README.md

 # Predicting-number-of-Stocks

-predicting the number of shares based on how popular the article is.
+predicting the number of stocks based on how popular the article is.

 ## Business Challenge :